 These medicines may be given:

-- Antiviral drugs to shorten the length of the illness
+- Antiviral drugs to make the illness last a shorter time

 - Steroids to ease swelling in the brain

-- Diuretics to ease pressure in the head
+- Medicines to ease pressure in the head

 - Anti-seizure medicine to prevent and treat seizures